obfusk/koneko/README.md

 ( :x :y )
 ```

-A block with an argument named `&` will ignore that argument when
+A block with a parameter named `&` will ignore that parameter when
 called normally (setting it to `nil`).
 It can be applied to a list
 with a number of elements equal to or greater than the number of
-normal arguments of the block.
-The argument `&` is set to a (possibly
+normal parameters of the block.
+The parameter `&` is set to a
-empty) list of the remaining elements.
+(possibly empty) list of the remaining elements/arguments.

 ```koneko
 >>> , :foo [ x & . ( 'x '& ) show say ] def   ; block with &